This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 int x = foo(X{});

-The above code compiles successfully with the three major compilers and fully complies with the C++ standard.
-This gives us room to operate.
-We can instantiate a class template while also instantiating the friend functions defined within it, thereby adding definitions to function declarations in other locations.
+The code above compiles successfully with all three major compilers and fully conforms to the C++ standard.
+This gives us room to maneuver: we can instantiate a class template and simultaneously instantiate its internally defined friend function, thereby adding a definition to a function declaration located elsewhere.
 This technique is also known as friend injection.

 auto foo(auto);